orlandocaraballo/sei/07-intro-to-programming/07-intro-to-programming.md

 #### Exercise

-- Create an object with name and eyeColor properties.
-Change the eye color to 'brown'.
-Now add a hairColor property and change it to 'blonde'"
+- Create an object with `name` and `eyeColor` properties.
+Change the eye color to `brown`.
+Now add a `hairColor` property and change it to `"blonde"`

-- Create a object literal with your top 3 movies using the keys : topMovieOne , topMovieTwo , topMovieThree.
+- Create a object literal with your top 3 movies using the keys: `topMovieOne`, `topMovieTwo`, `topMovieThree`.
 - Assign some movie values to your keys!
-- Access your object literal and print out in the console the following string " My favorite movies are {topMovieOne} and {topMovieTwo}, but I really enjoy {topMovieThree}".
+- Access your object literal and print out in the console the following string:
+  - My favorite movies are `topMovieOne` and `topMovieTwo`, but I really enjoy `topMovieThree`.
 ---

 ### Operators